hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 ### Creating a Catalog Item with Pinned Variables

-This example use case is used to demo a potential solution to creating a Terraform Catalog Item for resources that limits user input to certain variables.
+This example use case creates a Terraform catalog item for resources that limits user input to certain variables.

 ##### Create Service Catalog Item